 ABOUT THE TEAM

 The UMass Student Launch Team is made up of engineering students from the University of Massachusetts Amherst who are competing in the NASA Student Launch Initiative.
-This pioneering team is the fourth group of students from UMass to enter in the Student Launch program and every one of them is extremely excited to study, design and launch a high powered rocket in April of 2017.
+This pioneering team is the fifth group of students from UMass to enter in the Student Launch program and every one of them is extremely excited to study, design and launch a high powered rocket in April of 2019.

 The UMass team aims to take on NASA’s challenging Student Launch Initiative (SLI).
 The SLI provides an opportunity for undergraduates in engineering to gain knowledge of and hands-on experience with high powered rocketry.
 In accordance with the NASA SLI Guidelines, the UMass team will design, build, and launch a high-powered rocket bearing various data-collecting payloads to simulate a NASA mission.
-Successful SLI teams travel to Huntsville, AL in April to launch and compete with other teams based on NASA’s scoring guidlines.
+Successful SLI teams travel to Huntsville, AL in April to launch and compete with other teams based on NASA’s scoring guidelines.
 An important goal of the project is to stimulate interest in STEM (Science, Technology, Engineering and Mathematics) fields by engaging local schools with interactive and educational activities.
-Furthermore, the project is or will be thesis material for several Commonwealth Honors College seniors.
-The project is entirely reliant on funding from outside sources, and what funds the university can provide.
-Costs for the project most notably include hardware and travel expenses.
-The emergence of the SLI program at UMass provides a unique opportunity to expand technical knowledge in the fields of electrical, mechanical, and aerospace engineering for present and future students.
-Students involved gain valuable skills with leadership, analytical work, hands-on work, and team-based learning.
-Your support will propel us to success.

 ABOUT THE CHALLENGE